TehGM/Wolfringo/docs/guides/features/interactive.md

 > This is a neat idea that I directly borrowed, so figured a credit is due. :)

 ### Timeouts
-You most likely do not want to keep waiting for user's response forever - this could cause memory leaks, groups being blocked, etc. For this reason, you most likely want a timeout on your interactive commands.
+You most likely do not want to keep waiting for user's response forever - this could cause memory leaks, groups being blocked, etc. For this reason, you can add a timeout to your interactive commands.

 Interactive extension methods take @System.TimeSpan as one of the parameters.
 If no received message matches criteria within that time, the interactive method will simply return `null`.